havelessbemore/circle-ds/docs/classes/CircularLinkedQueue.md

 • `get` **size**(): `number`

+Gets the number of elements contained in the `Collection`.

 #### Returns

 `number`

-the number of elements in the collection.

 #### Implementation of